sabre-io/sabre.io/source/baikal/docker-ready.md

    keeping them separate, but practicality of deploying the Baïkal server in a single image would offer tremendous value for small shops and start ups.

-1. Remove Postfix from the pr3d4t0r/calendar image; this requires code changes in Baïkal to use [Swift Mailer][2] instead of the PHP [`mail()` function][3], plus a mechanism for passing the MX server or relay configuration to the container over environment variables (similar to 1).
+1. Remove Postfix from the Docker image; this requires code changes in Baïkal to use [Swift Mailer][2] instead of the PHP [`mail()` function][3], plus a mechanism for passing the MX server or relay configuration to the container over environment variables (similar to 1).